Lady of Rohan // Fields of Pelennor

 Little Women Enthusiast Reviews PBS’s Masterpiece Adaptation

-A little disclaimer: being an aspiring filmmaker, I tend to look at a movie most critically and judge it by its content, presentation, what emotions it evokes, and its takeaway.
+A little disclaimer: being an aspiring filmmaker, I tend to look at a movie most critically and judge it by its content, presentation, what emotions it evokes, and its lasting takeaway.
 I do like to be truthful in my views, however I will attempt not to make the following as blunt as my original draft. 😊 Do remember, this is only my personal opinion.

 Second disclaimer: this review DOES include spoilers.